-“Flipped” products are another thing to watch out for on online auction-style marketplaces.
-Using computerized purchasing systems, scammers typically buy large amounts of the year’s hottest items, causing shortages among traditional retailers.
-They then put them up for sale on eBay or similar sites and sit back while frantic consumers compete in bidding wars.
-These same products are available for significantly slashed prices once the holidays are over.
+“Flipped” products are another thing to watch out for from online auction-style marketplaces.
+Scammers typically buy large amounts of the year’s hottest items, causing shortages among traditional retailers and put them up for sale on eBay or similar sites then sit back while frantic consumers compete in bidding wars.
+These same products are usually available again for significantly slashed prices once the holidays are over.

-Phishing scams have been around for years, but they change form frequently enough to put even seasoned cynics off their guard.
-This year’s phishing strategies involve offers of gift cards pretending to be from well-known retailers such as a recent mass-mailing campaign that appeared to come from Amazon.
-Other skilled scammers go so far as to create realistic-looking fake websites offering popular items for sale.
-This is particularly pernicious because you not only won’t receive the product in question, but your personal information may be sold to identity thieves or used by the original scammers.
-Protect yourself by shopping with established retailers only and by using software designed to keep your financial information as safe as possible.
+Phishing scams have been around for years, but they change in nature quite frequently enough to through even the most careful shoppers off their guard.
+An example of a phishing scam is gift card offers from well-known retailers.
+An example of this happened to Costco who recently announced that there had been a Facebook advertising scam for a free $75 coupon.
+Artistic scammers go as far as to create authentic-looking websites offering popular items for sale.
+This is particularly pernicious because you not only won’t receive the product, but your personal information may be sold off to identity thieves on the Dark Web.
+Bottomline here is to always protect yourself by shopping with established retailers only, and by using software designed to keep your financial information as safe as possible.

 Hackers also focus on legitimate retailers this time of year to harvest the personal and financial information from their customers.
 Fortunately, major retailers have recently taken steps to provide enhanced data encryption of sensitive information provided by their customers, but caution is nonetheless advised.
-Enabling online access to all bank accounts and credit cards allows consumers to closely monitor all financial transactions and take steps to minimize damage caused by scammers in the event that unauthorized charges or other signs of a data breach enter the picture.
-Fortunately, financial institutions all have a variety of safeguards in place designed to minimize damage caused by scammers and hackers.
-Nonetheless, identity theft is no picnic, so protect yourself by checking your accounts every day, never using public or insecure WiFi connections to make online purchases, and using a professionally produced protection package designed to identify online threats.
+Enabling online access to bank accounts and credit cards allows consumers to closely monitor their financial transactions and take steps to minimize attacks from scammers if unauthorized charges or other signs of a data breach enter the picture.
+Nonetheless, identity theft is no picnic, so protect yourself by frequently checking your accounts daily, never use public or unsecured Wi-Fi connections to make online purchases, and use a protection package designed to identify online threats.